UPDATED 01/07/2016 to include RSA Conference USA. (Please see below.)

 “RSA would have to be one of my favorites, since it is the biggest conference in the world,” states Lamar Bailey.

-Besides its size, RSA, including RSA Conference USA, prides itself on providing a venue where established and new security professionals alike can present their exciting new research to conference attendees.
+, including RSA Conference USA, prides itself on providing a venue where established and new security professionals alike can present their exciting new research to conference attendees.

 “There’s lots of content every year at RSA,” Bailey goes on to explain.
 “Every security company showcases what they are doing and what is new in the industry.”